Robert-Harte/python-banking/README.md

 Phase 3 implemented.

 Phase 4 in progess.
 Customer object updated to use database for storage.
-Current account and savings accounts database implemented.
-Editing accounts and transactions not started.
+Creating new Current account and savings accounts, and editing current accounts database implementation complete.
+Implemented the insertion of transactions and update of current / savings accounts.
+Viewing transactions not yet implemented.